Isotope quantum effects in the metallization transition in liquid hydrogen

+The location of the phase boundary is largely influenced by two contributions.
+Firstly, including NQE significantly lowers the transition pressure.
+This be seen from complementary AIMD runs using BLYP and classical H nuclei shown in Fig. \ref{fig:phaseboundary}b), where the phase boundary is obtained from the isothermal compressibility using identical methods to the PIMD runs.

+Secondly, the location of the LLPT is very sensitive to the choice of exchange-correlation functional, which can shift the whole phase boundary by as much as 100 GPa\cite{Geng2019Thermodynamic}.
+This is mainly due to the well-known tendency of the PBE-based functionals\cite{PBE} towards easy metallization compared with functionals which correctly describe the high density-gradient limit\cite{azadi2017role}.
+Additional PIMD runs, shown in Fig. \ref{fig:phaseboundary}b) (further discussed in the Supplementary Material\cite{SMref}), reveal a similarly significant spread in the location of the phase boundary.

+Nevertheless, the isotope shift is found to be far less sensitive to the choice of functional (in contrast to other systems with significant NQE such as liquid water\cite{Pierleoni2016Liquid}), giving a shift of almost 30 GPa at 1000 K. The magnitude of the isotope effect is smaller than observed in experiments by Zaghoo \textit{et al.}\cite{Zaghoo2018Striking}, but more similar to CEIMC simulations.

 The critical point is difficult to locate with MD.
 The discontinuous changes in thermodynamic properties below the critical print are blurred by finite size effects, and anomalous peaks remain along the Widom lines beyond $T_c$.
-While the various peaks in thermodynamic quantities are largely sharp and coincide, quantities such as the fraction of molecules change much more gradually across the transition.
+Both the molecular dissociation and metallization curves match up with the thermodynamic phase boundary below the critical point, and thus also exhibit a quantitatively similar isotope effect, but beyond this the dissociation line in particular occurs at slightly lower pressures than the Widom line.

 We have shown the existence of a strong isotope effect of several hundred Kelvins in the liquid-liquid transition in hydrogen, with the transformation occurring at lower temperatures and pressures in hydrogen than deuterium, and much lower than in previous work using classical nuclei.
 There is no such effect at the melt line, nor (by definition) in Born-Oppenheimer dynamics.
 So we can confidently ascribe it to the different zero-point energy of hydrogen and deuterium vibrations; the difference in these $\frac{1}{2}\hbar({\omega_H-\omega_D})$ has the appropriate order of magnitude of hundreds of Kelvin.